Serialization

 - The class or struct you are serializing must be

-. - If defined within the same file as the main program, move it to a separate file with the same namespace.
+public. - If defined within the same file as the main program, move it to a separate file with the same namespace.

 - Missing Default Constructor: